 Perennial plants is the speciality of the Wildegoose Nursery in Shropshire.
 Jack and Laura Willgoss founded the nursery in an abandoned walled garden and its restoration was completed in 2016.
 The walled garden, which is rented on a long-term lease, had not been cultivated in any traditional sense since the 1960s.
 Instead it had been a tree nursery, a fish farm and a holding pen for raising pheasants.
 When they moved in, the Georgian glasshouses were derelict.
 To pay for their restoration, Jack and Laura went back to jobbing gardening, applied for funding from the Lottery Heritage Fund and Country Houses Foundation that was matched by the owners, and started up a tea room.
 Don’t miss our piece on how to combine perennials with roses and read all about the New Perennial Movement and Piet Oudolf here.

-Here are a selection of key perennial plants, chosen from Wildegoose Nursery.
+chosen from Wildegoose Nursery.

 Large rosettes of heavily branched flowerheads covered in tiny, yellow flowers, followed by handsome seedheads adorn this perennial.
 It has a long season of interest from July to September and grows to around 1.2m.
 They are perfect for both rock gardens and beds and borders.